TRaSH-Guides/Guides/docs/Downloaders/SABnzbd/scripts/index.md

     Install Instructions:

-        1. Copy script to sabnzbd's script folder
+        1. Copy script to SABnzbd's script folder
         1. run: `sudo chmod +x replace_for.py`
         1. in SABnzbd go to `Settings` => `Categories`
         1. Change script for required categories and select: `replace_for.py`